Iptysam/Math-magicians/README.md

 > You will set up the environment and tools needed to develop a React application.
 > You will develop a React component that will hold the core functionality: a calculator.
+> Add the logic needed to make the Calculator component you developed in the previous project actually work

 ## Built With